EthereansOS/ethart-deprecated/README.md

 ## Business Model:

-This project is open source without any fees added, but users can donate ETH, BUIDL or USDC to the DFOhub Wallet, so every donation will increase the backed value of $BUIDL.
+This project is open source without any fees added, but users can donate ETH to the DFOhub Wallet, so every donation will increase the backed value of $BUIDL.

 PS: We'll use this standard for the Logo Challange!
 More info soon!